-This is a full year course; students must take both semesters to prepare for the AP Exam.
+Full year course; students must take both semesters to prepare for the AP Exam

 AP U.S. Government and Politics provides a college-level, nonpartisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
 Students will engage in disciplinary practices that require them to read and interpret data, make comparisons and applications, and develop evidence-based arguments.